Leptis Magna

 Arch of Septimius Severus

 The Arch of Septimius Severus stands as a monumental triumphal arch within the ancient Roman city of Leptis Magna, located in present-day Libya, historically known as Roman Libya.
-This arch holds significance as it was commissioned by the Roman Emperor Septimius Severus, who was born in Leptis Magna, to commemorate his achievements and connections to his birthplace.
+This arch holds significance as it was commissioned by the Roman emperor Septimius Severus, who was born in Leptis Magna, to commemorate his achievements and connections to his birthplace.
 Erected at the intersection of the city's major thoroughfares—the north-south oriented Cardo and the east-west Decumanus Maximus—the tetrapylon structure served as a symbolic gateway marking the heart of this bustling port city of the Roman Empire in Africa.

 The exact date of its construction is a matter of broad scholarly debate, but it is widely believed that the Arch of Septimius Severus was built during Severus' African tour in 203 CE.
 The arch's design and placement underscored the city's strategic and cultural importance, reflecting Severus' efforts to enhance Leptis Magna's stature within the empire.